tiagomms/xr-portfolio/_posts/2024-06-23-xr-design-fellowship-module-10-assign.md

 {% include gallery id="gallery-stage-04" caption="Screenshots of the final Patch Editor" %}

-***Image disclaimer: (wrong label in the second image) where the colored boxes say Box Position, Rotation, Scale, they were actually the Toy Position, Rotation, Scale.***
+***Image disclaimer: (wrong label in the second image) where the colored boxes say Box Position, Rotation, Scale, they were actually Toy Position, Rotation, Scale.***

 At last, the template had an interactive tracking image instruction that I kept while the image target is not found.
 Since it was hardcoded (by the script provided by Meta), I just kept the block and variable names.